-It is true that there is a lot more to marriage than sex, however sex is something that seems to affect us holistically, which makes it top priority!
+It is true that there is a lot more to marriage than sex, however, sex is something that seems to affect us holistically, which makes it a top priority!

-Emotionally, there are many benefits for your mental health.
-Because of the interplay between oxytocin, and the connecting of our souls, we experience an emotional security and connection that decreases our anxiety, drives away feelings of loneliness and sadness that are associated with depression, and boosts our self-esteem.
+Emotionally, there are many benefits to your mental health.
+Because of the interplay between oxytocin, and the connecting of our souls, we experience emotional security and connection that decreases our anxiety, drives away feelings of loneliness and sadness that are associated with depression, and boosts our self-esteem.